GaetanPelletier/NLP_Disaster_Tweets_Kaggle/README.md

 # About my algorithm

+- I used the BERT model in order to create my own NLP algorithm.

+- I used Optuna to optimize the model.

 - The metric used is "F1-score".

 - The algortihm developed in this Notebook achieved a F1-score of about 82% on the test set (The score is calculated by the Kaggle platform).